-How to write a Resume when Changing Career?
+How to Write a Resume when Changing Career?

 The crisis is a time of finding new opportunities and making non-standard decisions.
 Not surprisingly, during this period many people decide to radically change their careers.
 Especially now, when some areas still cannot boast of a full exit from quarantine.

 If you have already chosen a specialty that meets your desires and capabilities and are in a hurry to plunge into the search for a promising job, we advise you to slow down.
 After all, a career change still needs to be described in the resume.
-How to do it right?
+But how to do it right?

 A career change is almost always impossible without education.
 So, if you do not have proper diplomas, certificates of successful completion of courses, etc. – you need to do this before writing a resume.
 In addition to gaining new skills, attend profile conferences, and stay up to date with news in your chosen career field.